ninabrissey/ny-times-news-reader/README.md

 * A list of articles
 * A “detailed” view for each article (as opposed to summary/list view)
-* Articles in the list must link to the detailed article view you create
+* Link to the detailed article view
-* Some sort of search, filter, OR sort
+* Filter

 ### Preview
 ![ny-times-reader](https://user-images.githubusercontent.com/80136642/140536184-e5b7a64d-92c7-488c-b5b3-555081297b91.gif)